-Kamado grills are not your stereotypical grills.
-The size, shape, and material are usually not what comes to mind when dreaming of a new grill for your patio, but on the other hand, maybe it’s time to take a look at these funny looking grills.
-Kamado grills are great for grilling, smoking, baking and roasting because of the high heat retaining characteristics of these grills.
-They have excellent internal heat and moisture retention levels and can stay as low as 150 degrees and get as high as 900 degrees.
+Kamado grills are not your typical grills.
+The size, shape, and material are not necessarily what comes to mind when dreaming of a new grill for your patio.
+But on the other hand, maybe it’s time to take a look at these different grills.
+They are versatile to say the least and extremely enjoyable to use.
+Kamado grills are great for grilling, smoking, baking and even roasting; because of the high heat retaining characteristics of these grills.
+They have excellent internal heat and moisture retention levels and can stay as low as 150 degrees or approach temperatures as high as 900 degrees.
 They usually come on some type of stainless steel cart or can be built right into your outdoor kitchen.
+Needless to say, they are certainly a conversation starter in anyone’s backyard.

 What Is a Kamado Grill, Anyway?